-27. As envisaged, the LARP shall start implemented 4 months prior to the award of civil works contract.
-Uzbekenergo, through its PMU will implement the updated LARP upon receipt of official approval from ADB.
-It will only award the civil works contract to the civil works contractor in compliance with the following conditions: (i) all the resettlement activities have been completed and no pending complaints and grievances are left unresolved, as validated by external monitoring and (ii) official receipt of Notice to proceed from ADB to proceed with civil work activities.
-The detailed activities and schedule in updating and implementing of LARP related to the award of civil works contract is illustrated in the main report.
+27. The LARP will be implemented 4 months prior to the award of civil works contract.
+Uzbekenergo, through its PMU, will implement the updated LARP upon receipt of official approval from ADB.
+The civil works contract will be awarded to the contractor under the following conditions: (i) all the resettlement activities have been completed and no pending complaints and grievances are left unresolved, as validated by external monitoring and (ii) official receipt of notice to proceed from ADB to proceed with civil work activities.
+The detailed activities and schedule in updating and implementing of LARP related to the award of civil works contract is described in the main report.